kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Module12_Exercise_Answers.md

         d.DepartmentID,
         d.DepartmentName,
         'Operational' AS AllocationType,
-        d.Budget * 0.15 AS Amount, -- 15% of department budget
+        d.Budget * 0.15 AS Amount, -- 15% of d.DepartmentName budget
         'Q1 2024' AS Period,
         1 AS AllocationCount
     FROM Departments d